rishabh0085/SunBaseAssignment/README.md

 #Usage

 1.Login: Navigate to the login page (/login.html), enter the username and password to receive a JWT token.

 2.Customer Management:
 View customers on the customer list screen (/customers.html).
 Add a new customer using the add customer form (/add-customer.html).
 Edit or delete existing customers from the list.

 3.Sync Data: Use the sync button on the customer list screen to fetch and update customer data from a remote API.

 #Syncing Data

-Authenticate with the remote API to get a bearer token.
+1.Authenticate with the remote API to get a bearer token.

-Fetch Customer List from the remote API using the token.
+2.Fetch Customer List from the remote API using the token.

-Update existing customers or add new customers in the local database.
+3.Update existing customers or add new customers in the local database.